jundaf/linlong-testaio/README.md

 pbserver and wuclient.py is for testing PUB-SUB pattern.

-## Usage: SERVER MESAGE_SIZE
+## Usage: SERVER MESSAGE_SIZE

 SERVER is rrserver or pbserser.

-MESAGE_SIZE is 1 for 1k, 8 for 8k and so on.
+MESSAGE_SIZE is 1 for 1k, 8 for 8k and so on.

 ## Usage: CLIENT SERVER_NAME DATA_SIZE PROCESSES THREADS